shivashant25/Sentinel-with-XDR/labguide/part-01/lab15.md

 1. On the *Get started with Azure DevOps* page, select **Create new organization** and then select **Continue**.

-1. On the *Almost done...* page, enter a name for your DevOps organization that you would not want to use in the future, like for example, your tenant prefix. **Hint:** It can be found in the Resources tab of your lab (WWLx...).
+1. On the *Almost done...* page, enter a name for your DevOps organization that you would not want to use in the future, like for example, your tenant prefix. **Hint:** It can be found in the Resources tab of your lab.

 1. *Enter characters you see*, then **Continue**.